eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 - Vectorization is always better compared to scalar performance, but the exact speedup varies.
 - For `fill` and this input size, it does not seem to make a difference if we use the intrinsic or auto vectorize.
-- The Vector API implementaiton is sensitive to alignment on AVX512: we get a bimodal performance distribution - if the first element of the array is cacheline aligned we get the best performance, but if it is not aligned we get significantly worse performance.
+- The Vector API implementation is sensitive to alignment on AVX512: we get a bimodal performance distribution - if the first element of the array is cacheline aligned we get the best performance, but if it is not aligned we get significantly worse performance.
 Array alignment is essentially random, and so sometimes you get good performance and sometimes not.
 Auto vectorization and vectorized intrinsics are not sensitive to alignment, because they have an automatic alignment feature.
 [Read more about alignment here](https://eme64.github.io/blog/2026/01/12/Alignment-Performance.html).
 Recommendation for benchmarking: make sure you run the benchmark multiple times, with new allocations of the arrays, so you get the average performance.

 Running the same experiment with a smaller array with only `300` elements:

 <img width="700" alt="fill performance results 300" src="https://github.com/user-attachments/assets/cb6b45b2-4c60-4e86-b444-610ceac4bccd" />

 The general trends are the same, but with a smaller number of loop iterations the speedup is a little less strong.
-On AVX512, the intrinisic seems to perform a bit better than the auto vectorizer.
+On AVX512, the intrinsic seems to perform a bit better than the auto vectorizer.

 **Algorithm 2: Copy**